- Submitted by Dahlia

 (Palapazham, Chakka, Fanas, Cutting Jackfruit)

-Jackfruits is one of the sweetest and tastiest fruit.
+Jackfruit is one of the sweetest and tastiest fruit.
 In South India, mango, banana and jackfruits are very common.
-The trio is often referred to as 'Mukhanigal'.
+The trio is often referred to as Mukhanigal.
 People in India enjoy fruits which are naturally sweet and God has blessed us with so many such fruits.

 How to choose Jackfruit?

 When buying jackfruit, first check its skin color.
 The jackfruit which has yellowish green skin and has some brown patches are ripe rather than ones which have dark green skin.
 The ripe ones give out a strong fragrance.
 When you tap with your fingers, it sounds kind of hollow.
 The spines on the outside are spread apart.
 Finally when you press with your hands, it should not be very hard.
 At the same time, if it is too soft, it indicates that the fruits is rotting.
 You should be able to slightly press it in.

 How to cut Jackfruit?

 Usually jackfruits that are fully ripe will not have any sap in it.
 Most times, it may have little sap that can be very sticky.
 If you have latex gloves, you can wear it before cutting the jackfruit.
 Also, it is a good idea to apply some oil to your knife before cutting.

 Most often, people in our native place do not wear gloves.
 So I am going to explain it just the way it is done here.
 So here are the steps followed.